-If you buy 1,000 parts from a supplier and your vendor doesn’t know how much you’re going to buy next time, the cost of those parts are going to be much higher.
-But if you have a supply agreement of, say, 10,000 parts a year, the vendor can base pricing on that.
+If you buy 1,000 parts from a supplier and your vendor doesn’t know how much you’re going to buy next time, the cost of those parts is going to be much higher.
+But if you have a supply agreement of, say, 10,000 parts a year, the vendor can base the pricing on that.
 The price can be knocked down even more if it’s a longer agreement, such as 30,000 parts over 3 years.

 Your roll former may set up a supply system where it gets discounts from its own raw material vendors based on your anticipated needs.

 And it can perform larger runs per cycle of running and hold the immediate-access inventory for you.
 The vendor won’t do that unless there’s a safety net in place -- in the form of a supply agreement.